google-deepmind/mujoco/doc/programming/simulation.rst

    mjMARKSTACK;

    // allocate space
-   mjtNum* myqpos = mj_stackAlloc(d, m->nq);
+   mjtNum* myqpos = mj_stackAllocNum(d, m->nq);
-   mjtNum* myqvel = mj_stackAlloc(d, m->nv);
+   mjtNum* myqvel = mj_stackAllocNum(d, m->nv);

    // restore stack from _mark
    mjFREESTACK;

-The function :ref:`mj_stackAlloc` checks if there is enough space, and if so it advances the stack pointer, otherwise it triggers an error.
-It also keeps track of the maximum stack allocation; see :ref:`diagnostics <siDiagnostics>` below.
+The function :ref:`mj_stackAllocNum` checks if there is enough space, and if so it advances the stack pointer, otherwise it triggers an error.
+It also keeps track of the maximum stack allocation;
-Note that :ref:`mj_stackAlloc` is only used for allocating ``mjtNum`` arrays, the most common type of array.
+see :ref:`diagnostics <siDiagnostics>` below.
+Note that :ref:`mj_stackAllocNum` is only used for allocating ``mjtNum`` arrays, the most common type of array. :ref:`mj_stackAllocInt` is provided for integer array allocation.
-:ref:`mj_stackAllocInt` is provided for integer array allocation.
 Allocators for other types are also possible, as in `engine_collision_driver.c <https://github.com/deepmind/mujoco/blob/main/src/engine/engine_collision_driver.c>`__.

 .. _siError: